ShishuaiHu/BA-Net/README.md

 Top-5 on both tasks of [AMOS 2022](https://amos22.grand-challenge.org/final-ranking/).

+### More...

+If you are using our BA-Net on other public datasets/challenges, you can contact us at `sshu@mail.nwpu.edu.cn` to add your results on this page.

 ## Citation ✏️ 📄

 If you find this repo useful for your research, please consider citing the paper as follows: